 - Loan amounts: With Lending Club, you may borrow up to $40,000 with a home improvement loan for things like solar, water efficiency upgrades and energy-efficient doors or windows.

-- Loan terms: You can choose a loan term of 36 or 60 months.
+- Loan terms: You can choose a loan term of 24 to 60 months.

 - Fees: LendingClub charges an origination fee — it’s 3% to 6% of your loan amount, and it’s deducted from your funds when it’s disbursed.